S-Corp Election

 Election

-To qualify for S-Corp status, the corporation must:
+To qualify for S-Corp status, your business must:

 SVA TAX SERVICES